caseyshields/breathe/docs/concepts.md

 Anything that requires WebGL could be a bit of a learning curve and add hardware requirements.
 Also, I think it has a greater potential for novel interactivity.

-# Miscellany

-- Where do I add the Breathing module in the architecture?
-  - child of game session since most everything must know it?

-- I noticed the target placement problem with my wide angle camera!
-Possible solution;
-  - Have a subtle calibration where the avatar instructs the user to enter a 'T' or 'X' pose
-    - Instructed to reach as wide as possible onscreen, subtly forcing the Player to get in the image plane of the camera.
-  - measure on-screen limb length and scale all subsequent target poses accordingly.
-  - should work as long as user doesn't move closer/further from screen;
-    - Oh, you could also actively scale targets periodically updating limb-lengths for any poses perpendicular to the camera direction.

-- Limb position has jitter which gives a tense feeling!
-  - we might want to use some smoothing (time average or alpha-beta)

-- Limb occlusion makes limb position jump!
-  - discard position outliers?
-  - identify sideways bodies when torso width is thin?